The hardest job in the marketplace is the Chief Executive Officer of a small business.

 Big business CEOs spend very little time managing and most of their time working on strategy and future direction.
 Conversely, and unfortunately, most small business CEOs spend too much time managing and too little on executive thinking.

-Recently in our online poll, we defined a CEO and asked small business owners: “How difficult is it to budget CEO time away from managing?”
+In a recent online poll, we defined a CEO and asked small business owners “How difficult is it to budget CEO time away from managing?”
 Here’s what we learned.

 Here’s a practical way for small business owners to increase their CEO activity: As often as possible – at least once a year – fire yourself from jobs someone else can do and promote yourself to jobs only you can do.
 This will push you toward more executive thinking and behavior and put you on a natural path toward performing all the tasks of a CEO, including charting the long-term course for your small business.